 Other websites will seem free at first, but then tell you to pay a one-time charge or pay for a “trial” that will be difficult or bothersome to cancel later.4 These are third-party websites that don’t have the same access to government and law enforcement resources, so there’s also a good chance they’re just not going to be accurate or even recent.

-While there are some actual free ways to find parts of a free criminal background check, you’ll quickly discover that most will have incomplete information, and they’ll also go outside of California.
+While there are some actual free ways to find parts of a criminal background report, you’ll quickly discover that most will have incomplete information, and they’ll also go outside of California.
 While this may be good for some people, others may want to keep it a little closer to home.6

 Obtaining Your Records at the Court Level